top of page

 ISO 14644-1 addresses the cleanroom classification in regards to cleanliness and particle sizes, ranging from 0.1 µm to 5.0 µm.
 Prior to introduction of ISO 14644-1 (Nov.
 2001), Federal standard 209E (FED STD 209E) was main reference used to classify cleanroom cleanliness.
 Small numbers refer to ISO 14644-1, which indicates the number of particles 0.1 µm or larger allowed per cubic meter of air.

-To comply with ISO standard, each classification requires a different air changes/hour, room velocity and filter coverage, ranging from ISO 3 (class1) having the highest air changes per hour (app.450 air changes/hour) at 100% filter coverage, to ISO 8 (class 100,000) having the lowest air changes per hour (app.
+To comply with ISO standard, each cleanroom classification requires a different air changes/hour, room velocity and filter coverage, ranging from ISO 3 (class1) having the highest air changes per hour (app.450 air changes/hour) at 100% filter coverage, to ISO 8 (class 100,000) having the lowest air changes per hour (app.
 10-12 air changes/hour), at 5-10% filter coverage.

 Cleanroom Classification Standards (ISO) 14644-1